anithag09/ED-chatbot/README.md

 The ED-Chatbot is an intelligent question-and-answer system built to process and analyze PDF documents.
 Users can upload PDFs and interact with the system by asking questions about the document's content.
 The chatbot combines modern Natural Language Processing (NLP) techniques with an intuitive interface built using Streamlit, leveraging a Retrieval-Augmented Generation (RAG) model for accurate and context-aware responses.

 ## Features
-**PDF Upload:** Users can upload PDF documents containing text or images for analysis.
+PDF Upload:Users can upload PDF documents containing text or images for analysis.
-**Question-Answer Interaction:** Provides accurate and context-specific answers based on PDF content.
+Question-Answer Interaction: Provides accurate and context-specific answers based on PDF content.
-**Semantic Search:** Utilizes vector embeddings to find and focus on the most relevant parts of the document.
+Semantic Search: Utilizes vector embeddings to find and focus on the most relevant parts of the document.
-**Dynamic User Interface:** Built with Streamlit, offering an intuitive and seamless experience.
+Dynamic User Interface: Built with Streamlit, offering an intuitive and seamless experience.
-**Image Support:** Handles PDFs containing embedded images and text.
+Image Support: Handles PDFs containing embedded images and text.
-**Reliability:** Uses retrieval-augmented generation to ground responses in the document content, reducing misinformation.
+Reliability: Uses retrieval-augmented generation to ground responses in the document content, reducing misinformation.

 ## Why This Model/Approach Was Chosen
 ### Why RAG Model Was Used